HomeTrue North Blog

 Temperature

-• Ranges from 30 to 70 Fahrenheit
+• Ranges from 40 to 70 degrees Fahrenheit (5 to 21 degrees Celsius).

 Key Events

-• Canada Day (July 1) Canada Day (5) is a statutory regulatory holiday commemorating the founding of Canada.
+• Canada Day (July 1) Canada Day (5) is a statutory holiday commemorating the founding of Canada.
 It is usually celebrated with fireworks shows, music events, barbecues, parades, and other patriotic activities.
 The country's largest Canada Day celebrations are usually held in Ottawa, directly in front of the parliament building.

 • Parks Day (July) Most provincial parks, as well as federal and municipal park agencies, participate in this annual event.
 Parks (6) host events where families can have fun while learning about the importance of parks, historical sites, the ecosystem, and habitat protection.